 in our opinion, a tone of sharp scepticism toward the idyllic charm of

 The difficulty to interpret correctly this icon of today sheds of

 course a gloomy light on our abilities to interpret icons produced

 In Chalcolithic age, appeared statues-menhir

 hand.
 On the one found in Saint-Sernin, in France, a grapheme

 mouth.
-Remarkable is the secondary face on this monument, see Fig. R. It
+Remarkable is the secondary face on this

-as a substitute to the pubic triangle icon ?), and the
+be considered as a substitute to the pubic triangle icon ?), and the

 head face.
 This replica of the face is as mute as the original.
 This

 absence of mouth on early statue menhirs seems to testify that orality,

 or should one say "the verb", has not been

 still too crude to be represented, and the message remained a "short

 memo" of the mute transactions between human and goddesses.
 By

 the way, one should notice the typical contour of the feet

 They are drawn as a straight extension of the open legs.